Board of Directors Chair and Neighborhood Ambassador for Deer Valley Estates (La Plata County)

 Les is a retired Recreation and Park Director, with 35 years of service in various locations throughout California.
 His last 22 years were spent in the San Bernardino Mountains, where he had a great deal of experience working with the local USFS on many projects.
 He has written many grants for development projects, with a high rate of success.
 Les has a Master Degree in Recreation and Park Administration and has served on several Statewide Boards as well as an elected Director on a local Fire, Water and Sewer District.
 Quality-of-life issues are what brought Les to Colorado, and to the Deer Valley Estates subdivision.
-Once settled into a new home, Les became involved with FireWise of Southwest Colorado and has served as the Ambassador for Deer Valley Estates since 2006.
+Once settled into a new home, Les became involved with FireWise of Southwest Colorado (now WAP) and has served as the Neighborhood Ambassador for Deer Valley Estates since 2006.
 Les also wrote the Community Wildfire Protection Plan for Deer Valley Estates and helped the subdivision attain Firewise Communities USA recognition.

 Vice Chair and Neighborhood Ambassador for Falls Creek Ranch (La Plata County)